 - Bharatpur Bird Sanctuary: https://somanytraveltales.com/bharatpur-bird-sanctuary/

 - Banni Grassland, Kutch: https://somanytraveltales.com/bird-watching-in-kutch/

 - Dr. Salim Ali Bird Sanctuary, Pune: https://somanytraveltales.com/dr-salim-ali-bird-sanctuary/

 Nearest Airport: Pune is the nearest airport.
 You can then drive down from there to Bhigwan.

-Where to Stay: Homestays are available for Rs 900 per night.
+Where to Stay in Bhigwan: Homestays, are available for Rs 900 per night.
 Meals will be additionally charged with Rs 140 for a vegetarian thali and Rs 160 for a non-vegetarian thali.
-Otherwise, it is best to stay in Baramati or Pune which are the nearest cities that have a range of hotels to suit your budget and comfort requirements.
+Otherwise, it is best to stay at a hotel or a resort in Baramati or Pune which are the nearest cities that have a range of hotels to suit your budget and comfort requirements.

-Travel tip: Please carry your binoculars, a water bottle and a hat.
-The one and a half-hour boat ride will cost you Rs 1000 for a group of six people.
-An hour’s drive from Bighwan is a 12th-century Bhuleshwar temple that you may want to combine with your visit.
+Travel tip: Please carry your binoculars, a water bottle, and a hat.
+The one-and-a-half-hour boat ride will cost you Rs 1000 for a group of six people.

 Contact Details: Sandip Nagare of Aganipankha 9960610615.
 He and his family are locals and are well trained.